kumaru06/southdev-home-depot/README.md

 - **Inventory In-charge** - Manage stock, Inventory monitoring

 ## Local Demo Accounts
-For security, this repo does not store plain-text passwords.
+For security, My repo does not store plain-text passwords.

 If you need local demo accounts (customer/staff/super admin/inventory in-charge), create them in your local database and set your own passwords.